-I wear mine because I'm a messy cook, and hate getting spaghetti sauce or chocolate on my clothing.
-It saves me the trouble of getting stubborn food stains out of my favorite shirts, and that makes me happy.
+I wear mine because I'm a messy cook that hates getting spaghetti sauce or chocolate on my clothing.
+It saves me the trouble of getting stubborn food stains out of my favorite shirts and that makes me happy.

 But my other theory is more interesting.
 Aprons remind us of happy images of Lucy and Ethel or June Cleaver.
 They make us think of home cooking and good times.
 We're all nostalgic for so-called simpler, safer times... and 50s domestic bliss.

-Today, forty years later, things look different to us.
-First of all, textile collectors like me search high and low for that drawer full of treasures.
+Fifty years later, things look different to us.
+We're not defined by what we do or don't do in our kitchens or homes.
+Today textile collectors like myself search high and low for that drawer full of treasures.
 Ones from the 50s and earlier are highly sought-after collectibles.

 Everything has come full circle.
-For whatever reason, they're hip again.
-So why deny that they belonged to Grandma?
+So why deny that those aprons are from Grandma's time or earlier?
 Own up to it, embrace it.
 Make one... buy one!
 And to help you, I started this website.

 This website is divided into two sections.
 One part is for people that make things.
 Do-it-yourself'ers.
 People like me.
 (And you?)
-See the index on the left to learn how to make them, buy the patterns you need, shop for fabric and other tips.
+See the index to learn how to make them, buy the patterns you need, buy fabric and other tips.

 The other part is for busy people that simply want to buy an apron- for themselves or to give as a gift.
 You can buy one that's either genuine vintage, (at least 20 years old... usually much older) or a brand-new one, handmade by myself.

 As an antique dealer and professional seamstress, I personally search high and low for vintage aprons.
-Or I find retro or new fabric and sew them.
-From the depths of a 100 year old attic, to an online fabric store, I shop everywhere fabric and supplies can be found.
+Or I find retro or new fabric and sew them using my original design or using a vintage sewing pattern.
+From the depths of a 100 year old attic to an online fabric store, I shop everywhere fabric and supplies can be found!